ghiscoding/angular-validation/readme.md

 Now also supporting AngularJS 1.3.x
 *current code should work with 1.2.x just the same but is no more verified*

+Now support <b>Service</b> using the same functionality as the Directive.
 Huge rewrite of the code to better separate the code and also adding support to Service functionality.
 Specifically the `validation-rules` to add rules without affecting the core and `validation-common` for shared functions (shared by Directive/Service).

 ## Live Demo